ArthurSenna25/deploy-senna-lanch/README.md

-# 🍔 Senna Lanch — Self-Service Ordering Web App
+# 🍔 Senna Lanch Web — Self-Service Ordering Web App

-**Senna Lanch** is a self-service ordering web application designed for restaurants.
+**Senna Lanch Web** is a self-service ordering web application designed for restaurants.
 It allows customers to place their orders directly from their tables, improving efficiency and enhancing the overall user experience.

 ## 🚀 Getting Started